-- If the deadline has been respected.
-If the deadline has not been respected the proposal will be automatically rejected. - If the application satisfies all the criteria mentioned in the Checklist (Section 9 of the Grant Application Form).
-If any of the requested information is missing or is incorrect, the application may be rejected on that sole basis and the proposal will not be evaluated further. - If the application and all the relevant supporting documents have been submitted and if they are in proper format.
-Any missing supporting document or any incoherence between the declaration by the applicant and the supporting documents may lead to the rejection of the application on that sole basis. - If the Lead Applicant and Co-applicant(s) are eligible.
-The Declaration by the Lead Applicant, (Section 10 of the Grant Application Form) will be crosschecked with the supporting documents provided by the Applicant.
+- If the deadline has been met.
+Otherwise, the application will be automatically rejected. - If the application satisfies all the criteria specified in this guidelines for applicants.
+This includes also an assessment of the eligibility of the action.
+If any of the requested information is missing or is incorrect, the application may be rejected on that sole basis and the application will not be evaluated further. - If the application and all the relevant supporting documents have been submitted and if they are in proper format.
+Any missing supporting document or any incoherence between the declaration by the Lead Applicant and the supporting documents may lead to the rejection of the application on that sole basis.